DrPacemaker/Voron-Laser-Mod/README.md

 In this project I share how I attached a laser to my Voron 2.4 r2.
 The main goal was to keep the setup time between 3d printing & lasering as small as possible in combination with a "safe" assembly.
 You need a printed mount platform which is attached to the stealthburner cover with two screws.
 If you have an enclosed voron you need to open the doors during bed mesh leveling & quad gantry leveling otherwise the laser will crash into them due to the extended X carriage size.

 :warning: **Lasers are dangerous**: Protect your eyes with safety goggles and have fire extinguishers on hand.
-Lasers will blind you if you don't protect them!
+Lasers will blind you if you don't protect your eyes!
+Take care that no unprotected humans & pets are in the room or can look into the laser.

 ## Video